shyusu4/hello-rails-backend/README.md

 <!-- PROJECT DESCRIPTION -->

 # 📖 Hello Rails Backend <a name="about-project"></a>
-Project to practice creating a full stack web app with Ruby on Rails backend and React frontend
+Project to practice creating a full stack web app with Ruby on Rails backend and React frontend.
+The app is a simple greeting app that displays a random greeting.

 - [Frontend](https://github.com/shyusu4/Hello-React-Frontend)<a name="react-frontend"></a>
 - [API Documentation]()<a name="api-docs"></a> Coming soon...